swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

 ### Create a self-hosted runner container image

+At the root level of your Git repository, create a `docker` folder.

 #### Create the startup script

-This script will be used to initialize our Docker container when launched from the image we are creating.
+This script will act as an entrypoint for the Docker image.
+It will be used to initialize our Docker container when launched from the image we are creating.
 The primary purpose of this script is to register a new self-hosted GitHub runner instance for our repository, each time a new container is started from the image.

 Replace `<my_username>` and `<my_repository_name>` with your own username and repository name.

 ```yaml title="docker/startup.sh"
 #!/bin/bash